Koukyosyumei/SkimXDP/README.md

 ## Reference

-This project is inspired by the following amazing papers and tools.
+This project draws inspiration from the following research papers and tools:

 - Takanori Hara, Masahiro Sasabe, On Practicality of Kernel Packet Processing Empowered by Lightweight Neural Network and Decision Tree, Proc. of 14th International Conference on Network of the Future, October 2023.